 This line specifies that the unattended-upgrade command should run daily at midnight (0 0 * * *).
 Save and exit the file by pressing “Ctrl+X”, then “Y”, and then “Enter”.

-The above cron job will run the unattended-upgrade command every day at midnight, check for available upgrades, and install them automatically based on the configuration settings.
+The above cron job will run the unattended-upgrade command daily at midnight, check for available upgrades, and install them automatically based on the configuration settings.

-It is important to note that you should only schedule automatic upgrades when your system is not in use, as upgrades may require a system reboot or cause applications to restart.
+You should only schedule automatic upgrades when your system is not in use, as upgrades may require a reboot or cause applications to restart.

 To check the Unattended-Upgrades logs, you can use the following command: